Rainbow-CPaaS/Rainbow-CSharp-SDK-Samples/SDK V3.X/TerminalApp/README.md

 - Set the **./TerminalAppLibrary/Resources.json** according you environment / configuration:
 	- server configuration with  **appId, appSecret and hostname**
 	- account(s) with  **botName, login, password**
+	- Eventually configurS2S Callback URL using the field **s2sCallbackURL**
 - Select as **default project**, the one you want to test
 - Compile it and test it.